 While losing a potential is okay, knowing where you repeatedly lose your potentials could be a game changer for a company.
 The chart below gives a head to head comparison of the momenta of winning and losing deals.
 Momentum (or Velocity) refers to how quickly the deals have progressed from one stage to another.
 With such a chart, you can derive the patterns for winning and losing deals, and try to predict the outcome of a potential by tracking how fast the momentum is, between each of the stages.

 Optimizing your sales pipeline will become easier with the help of these stage history reports.
-The advanced analytics add-on for Zoho CRM powered by Zoho Reports has been designed meticulously to guide the decision makers to get previously unknown business insights.
+The advanced analytics add-on for Zoho CRM powered by Zoho Analytics has been designed meticulously to guide the decision-makers to get previously unknown business insights.
 Apart from the prepackaged reports and dashboards, you can easily create ad-hoc reports on your own for further analysis.